jylEcho/jylEcho.github.io/_pages/about.md

 <img src="https://github.com/jylEcho/jylEcho.github.io/blob/master/images/bike.jpg?raw=true" width="300" align="right" />

 Outside of academics and work, cycling is an important part of my life.
-I enjoy the challenge of road cycling — pushing my limits, exploring new places, and experiencing the focus and persistence that come with every ride.

 I have participated in several competitive road cycling events, including: